woodrush/lisp-in-life/README.md

 Some of the tests compare the output results of Hy and the output of the QFTASM Lisp interpreter.

 The tests were run on Ubuntu and Mac.

+### Loading and Running Your Own Lisp and C Programs
+You can load your own Lisp program into the Lisp interpreter pattern and run it on Game of Life.
+This is explained in detail in [./build.md](./build.md).

+You can also compile your own C program and run it on the Game of Life, by using the build system used for [hello.c](./misc/hello/hello.c)).
+Further details are available in [build.md](./build.md).

 ## Details of the Lisp Interpreter